ChristosGkovaris/The-Racing-Game/README.md

 # The Racing Game

 Welcome to the "The Racing Game", a competitive simulation where players and computer-controlled racers compete on a dynamic track using different vehicle types, each with unique characteristics.
+This project was implemented during the second semester, in the course MYY205 of the curriculum of the University of Ioannina.
+The final grade of the project is 110 out of 100.

 ## Game Instructions